B-brane transport in anomalous (2,2) models and localization: Band restriction rule in non-supersymmetric models

-\paragraph{Big window and saddle-point.} In this paragraph we find the image in the Higgs and Coulomb branches of any complex of Wilson lines $\cW(q)$ whose charges fit in the \textbf{big window}
+We now find the image in the Higgs and Coulomb branches of any complex of Wilson lines $\cW(q)$ whose charges fit in the \textbf{big window}~\eqref{U1windows}, namely $\abs{\theta + 2\pi q} < \pi \max(N_-,N_+)$.
+We call such branes \textbf{band-restricted}.